Skip to main content

 Assign users

 .
-Select the users and their role in your project and click Assign users to confirm.
-Alternatively, select an already assigned user here to change their role within the project.
+Select the required users and their role in your project, then click Assign users to confirm.

 assigning users to projects